 Trying to identify mold as the reason you are not feeling well, can be incredibly challenging.
 Many individuals undergo a multitude of tests before they realize there could be something less evident that is causing their illness.

 Your home is clean and you don’t smell mold or see it anywhere, so how can you possibly be getting sick from mold?
-Unfortunately, a hypersensitivity to mold may cause chronic fatigue, pain or neurological issues.
-At OWM Integrative Wellness in Buffalo, New York, Dr. Kim Howes has the specialty mold training to help you get better.
+Unfortunately, a hypersensitivity to mold may cause chronic fatigue, pain, or neurological issues.
+At OWM Integrative Wellness in Buffalo, New York, Dr. Kim Howes has specialty mold training to help you get better.

 Mold produces poisonous substances called mycotoxins which can be toxic for humans when they are eaten, absorbed into the skin, or inhaled.

 Even a small amount of mycotoxin can adversely impact human health.